ryanallen/words-of-my-perfect-teacher/README.md

 *rgyal 'gong*, a class of malignant spirits.

 ## Habitual tendencies
-*bag chags*, Skt. *vasana*, habitual patterns of thought, speech or action created by what one has done in past lives.
+*bag chags*, Skt. *vāsanā*, habitual patterns of thought, speech or action created by what one has done in past lives.
 AT: habits, inclinations, impregnations.

 ## Hearing lineage of ordinary beings
 *gang zag snyan brgyud*, lineage of transmission in which it is necessary for the teacher to use words and the disciple to hear them, rather than transmitting the teachings mind-to-mind or using symbols.